 V.A.5.a.
-The Referee shall break the competitors with the kal-yeo command at the spot where the violation took place, and will then turn to the timekeeper and declare shi-gan (non-injury time-out).
+The Referee shall break the competitors with the kal-yeo command at the spot where the violation took place.

 V.A.5.b.
 Next, the Referee will face the perpetrator of the offense and place his/her right fist, forefinger extended behind his/her right ear and then point to the perpetrator's forehead, extending the interior of the arm to 135 degrees and acknowledge them as either Chung or Hong.
 Next he/she will place his/her right fist, forefinger extended to his/her left shoulder and then point at the forehead of the pertinent contestant with arm fully extended and declare kyong-go (half-point penalty).